irman/cheatsheet/ec2-lightsail-amazon-linux-nginx-apache-proxy-php.md

 You can skip certain parts if you don't need it.

+## Preparations
+1. Create new directory for your subdomain: `sudo mkdir /var/www/sub1.domain.com`

 ## NGINX
 1. Install: `sudo yum install nginx -y`
 1. Configure this file: `/etc/nginx/conf.d/default.conf` to something like this: